 These results only serve as examples; we cannot guarantee an outcome for your case.
 Our committed lawyers will aggressively pursue the best outcome for your individual circumstances.
 We understand the challenges you face in the aftermath of a severe or catastrophic injury and we are here to help you hold those who caused you harm accountable.

-If you have suffered injuries from a construction accident while you were working, you first step to recoup any losses includes filing a workers’ compensation claim under your employee’s policy.
+An injured individual who was not employed by the construction company or other company liable for their injuries can file a lawsuit with an Atlanta construction accident lawyer’s help.
+However, it can become more complicated if the victim is an employee.
+If this is the case, the employee should file a workers’ compensation claim under your employee’s policy.
 This is the reason your employer pays for workers’ comp insurance.
-If the company approves your claim, you will receive benefits which typically include costs of treatment which are medically necessary and about two-thirds of your average weekly pay for a period of time.
+If the company approves your claim, you will receive benefits that typically include costs of medically necessary treatment and about two-thirds of your average weekly pay for a period of time.

 - Your employer has failed to purchase mandatory workers’ comp insurance.

 - Your employer retaliates or threatens to retaliate against you when you file a claim.

 - The insurance company has denied your claim, reduced your benefits or isn’t taking action on your claim.